 The Centre brings together a multidisciplinary scientific and clinical team with expertise in the field of vision and eye care.

-Research interests and ongoing projects remain diverse and there is considerable integration and collaboration within the School of Health and Psychological Sciences, across the university and externally, both with industry and other universities in the UK and abroad.
+Research interests and ongoing projects remain diverse and there is considerable integration and collaboration within the School of Health & Psychological Sciences, across the university and externally, both with industry and other universities in the UK and abroad.

 Research within the CAVR has led to fundamental findings in optics and visual psychophysics, many of which have found practical applications in the development of advanced vision tests and informed occupational vision standards.